catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 `SDAs <https://docs.dagster.io/concepts/assets/software-defined-assets>`__
 or "assets", are the computation building blocks in a Dagster project.
-Assets are linked together to form a direct acyclic graph (DAG) which can be execute to persist the data created by the assets.
+Assets are linked together to form a direct acyclic graph (DAG) which can be executed to persist the data created by the assets.
 In PUDL, each asset is a dataframe written to SQLite or parquet files.
 Assets in PUDL can be raw extracted dataframes, partially cleaned tables or fully normalized tables.